Copernican Revolution . org

 What emotions are on people's faces?
 Can people conceal emotions on their faces?
 Does another persons ages, gender, and ethnicity impact how you read emotion? | Psychology Key Basic Emotions; Facial Processing

 "What emotions are on people's faces?
-You'll see a few dozen faces of people of different ages, genders, and ethnicities from all around the world.
+You'll see a few dozen faces of people of different ages, gender, and ethnicity from all around the world.
 How hard or easy it to figure out what they're feeling?
 What does your ability say about how emotions work?

 Margaret Hamilton original 1969 black and white photo standing with her Appolo code